AshleySetter/optoanalysis/docs/source/index.rst

 Welcome to datahandling's documentation!
 ========================================

-This is the documentation for the datahandling library produced primarily by Ashley Setter <https://github.com/AshleySetter>fileMatter Wave Interferometry group <http://phyweb.phys.soton.ac.uk/matterwave/html/index.html>headed up by Prof. Hendrik Ulbricht at Southampton University in the UK.
+This is the documentation for the datahandling library produced primarily by `Ashley Setter <https://github.com/AshleySetter>`_ `Matter Wave Interferometry group <http://phyweb.phys.soton.ac.uk/matterwave/html/index.html>`_ headed up by Prof. Hendrik Ulbricht at Southampton University in the UK.